 Sources of Lake Buena Vista, Florida Drinking Water

 Where does Lake Buena Vista get its drinking water from?
 Deep beneath Orange County (where Lake Buena Vista is located) lies a freshwater reservoir known as the Floridan Aquifer.
 It is primarily fed through rainwater filtered through hundreds of feet of sand and rock in a natural filtering process.
 Because of its perceived high quality by local government officials, the groundwater use needs little or no treatment other than disinfection, aeration and of course chemically produced fluoride.
+Does Lake Buena Vista put fluoride in the water?
 Is Lake Buena Vista's tap water safe to drink?

 A list of contaminants in Lake Buena Vista's Water Supply